myles-rockland/comp3015-coursework-2/README.md

 ```

 ## Feature 4 - Fog
-Black fog effect is applied to objects rendered with PBR in pass 1 of [pbr.frag](./shader/pbr.frag):
+A black fog effect is applied to all objects rendered with PBR, causing objects that are further away to become obscured in a black fog.
+This happens in pass 1 of [pbr.frag](./shader/pbr.frag).
+Please see the following code example:
 ```glsl
 vec4 pass1()
 {